gaetanlop/Hotel_Booking_Cancelation/README.md

 # Hotel Booking Cancelation Web App: Project Overview
-* **Final Product Hosted On Heroku:** https://house-price-prediction-paris.herokuapp.com/

-In this project, I created a web app that predict whether or not a Booking will be cancelled.
+In this project, I created a tool that predict whether or not a Booking will be cancelled.
 Such a tool can help hotels in their Overbooking Strategy.
 Indeed, this tool can be used to predict with a high accuracy the number of rooms that will be cancelled and therefore put the room for rent again.
 Such a strategy can help to maximize the total capacity and increase the overall revenue of the hotel.

 * Created a tool that predict whether or not a Booking will be cancelled (Recall ~ 86.60%) to help hotel maximize their profits.
 * Data collection on Kaggle Website: https://www.kaggle.com/jessemostipak/hotel-booking-demand